 Make extra mortgage payments

 When you make extra payments, however, you can elect to treat them as principal payments only.
 This means that every cent of your extra payment reduces your loan balance, rather than some of it going to the bank as interest.
-Paying down your principal helps you build equity in your home at a faster rate, thereby shaving years off of your mortgage obligation and saving you a lot of money in interest in the process.
+Paying down your principal helps you build equity in your home at a faster rate, thereby shaving years off of your mortgage obligation AND saving you a lot of money in interest in the process.
+Big win-win.

 Does your kitchen or bathroom need a serious facelift?
 Have you been wanting to build an addition to increase the size of your living space?
 If so, dedicating part or all of your tax refund to home renovations may be a good idea.

 However, I only recommend this strategy if, and only if, the potential increase in your home’s value exceeds the cost of the renovation itself.
 For example, if it costs $5,000 to renovate your kitchen, but a new kitchen would increase your home’s sale value by $7,000, then that’s likely a good investment.
-Conversely, if you spend $2,000 renovating a bathroom, but the new tile, vanity, and shower have no impact on your house’s value, then that would be an inefficient use of your refund.
+Conversely, if you spend $2,000 renovating a bathroom, but the new tile, vanity, and shower have no impact on your home's value, then that would be an inefficient use of your refund.

 I’m clearly a huge fan of investing in the traditional sense, but I'm also a firm believer in the value-add that comes from investing in yourself.
 As they say, “You can't take it with you”.
 What you can take with you, though, and what people will remember about you, is how much you contributed to the world while you were here.
 So use your refund to invest in yourself and make the world a better place in the process.